denten-books/plain-text/40-screen.md

 something---a remainder, a trace---will be my focus here.
 A series of case studies will test our theoretical intuitions against the material realities of digital representation.
-I will advance, as always, a materialist, formal, and historically-grounded analysis, which foregrounds a thick description of the device.
+I will advance, as always, a materialist, formal, and historically-grounded analysis.
 This chapter will engage the elemental particulates of two fundamental media conduits: electric ether and liquid crystal.
 The first is a primary host for telegraphy.
 The second filters light on screen.

 I am also concerned here with a phenomenological description of human perception.
 My goal is to disrupt the naturalized congruity between organ and